tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 - It does not stop somebody from de-anonymizing themselves.
 - It does not stop interceptors from knowing you are using Tor.
 - Its network is not user-friendly, due to its secure and hidden nature.
-- Its nodes (relay/bridge) are run by volunteers.
+- Its nodes (relay/bridge) are run by volunteers, can some times be unreliable.

 Would the author of this report recommend Tor?
 Perhaps not, as Tor by itself does not guarantee anonymity.
 I like the goals that Tor is trying to address and think it is making great progress.
 However, total anonymity has many obstacles,